wayn-r/lovelace-lcars-card/flattened_codebase.md

       );
     }

-    // Store current hass states for next comparison if (this.hass) {
+    if (this.hass) {
       this._lastHassStates = { ...this.hass.states };
     }

-    // Ensure interactive listeners are set up after any template changes or view switches if (hasTemplatesChanged || hasConfigChanged) {
+    if (hasTemplatesChanged || hasConfigChanged) {
-      // Use timeout to ensure DOM elements are fully rendered setTimeout(() => {
+      setTimeout(() => {
         if (this._layoutEngine.layoutGroups.length > 0) {
           this._setupAllElementListeners();